Teichlab/tracer/README.md

 		base_transcriptome = /path/to/kallisto/transcriptome

 Location of the transcriptome fasta file to which the specific TCR sequences will be appended from each cell.
 Can be downloaded from http://bio.math.berkeley.edu/kallisto/transcriptomes/ and many other places.
 This must be a plain-text fasta file so decompress it if necessary (files from the Kallisto link are gzipped).

+## Testing TraCeR ##
+TraCeR comes with a small dataset (containing only TCRA or TCRB reads for a single cell) that you can use to test your installation and confirm that all the prerequisites are working.
+Run it as:

+    tracer test -p <ncores> -c <config_file>

+This will peform the [`asssemble`](#assemble-tcr-reconstruction) step using the small test dataset.
+It will then perform [`summarise`](#summarise-summary-and-clonotype-networks) using the assemblies that are generated along with pre-calculated output for two other cells.

+Compare the output in `test_data/results/filtered_TCR_summary` with the expected results in `test_data/expected_summary`.
+There should be three cells, each with one productive alpha, one productive beta, one non-productive alpha and one non-productive beta.
+Cells 1 and 2 should be in a clonotype.

 ##Using TraCeR##
 Tracer has two modes *assemble* and *summarise*.